-According to a new survey, women feel that their menopause symptoms have been negatively impacted by the Covid-19 pandemic
+On World Menopause Day, we look at a survey that shows women feel that their menopause symptoms have been negatively impacted by the Covid-19 pandemic.

 The menopause isn't an easy ride at the best of times, but have you found that symptoms are worse during lockdown?

 The Menopause Hub, Ireland's first and only dedicated menopause clinic, observed that more and more women were coming forward to say their symptoms had been negatively impacted by Covid-19.

 The clinic decided to carry out an online survey during the first lockdown to find out more.
 The survey respondents were between the ages of 35 and 64, with 84% peri-menopausal or post-menopausal.
 8% were early menopause, 3% were premature and 5% surgical menopause.